RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

 Step five is where rational choice theory says the engineer should take all of the bounty and pay the labeller $\epsilon > 0$.
 That's where things get interesting...

-Here is an example of the labelling interface a labeller would use for their work:
+Here is an example of a labeller doing their daily task:

 <br />